CoderDojoGitHub/dojochat/README.md

       $("#chat").append(message + "\n");
     }

-This looks up an HTML tag on the page with an `id` named `chat` (which we added earlier) and adds text to the end of it. the `\n` is a special character called a "new line" that acts like hitting enter on your keyboard.
+This looks up an HTML tag on the page with an `id` named `chat` and adds text to the end of it. the `\n` is a special character called a "new line" that acts like hitting enter on your keyboard.
 It just makes sure the messages don't all run together, but get printed on separate lines like you would expect.

 You can try calling it from your JavaScript console to make sure it works: